Welcome to the Birch Community Services (BCS) Program Guidelines

 Participant Volunteering Commitments

-• Volunteer a minimum of two hours per month
+- All families/households are required to volunteer a minimum of two hours per month.

-• Sign up for a shift under the name of the person who will be completing the shift.
+- Sign up via the Participant Portal for a volunteer shift under the name of the person in your household who will be completing the shift.

 Warehouse Volunteer Guidelines